vespene-io/_old_vespene/docs/source/setup.rst

 same box as the Vespene services, so the Vespene services don't normally have a startup dependency on the database.
 You can add this by editing the systemd unit file.

-If the service is not operational on reboot because PostgreSQL was not ready, just restart "vespene.service" using "systemctl restart vespene.serve".
+If the service is not operational on reboot because PostgreSQL was not ready, just restart "vespene.service" using "systemctl restart vespene.service".

 Developers can learn about starting workers and the web process in :ref:`development_setup` and many systems administrators will also benefit from understanding this as well.
 In short, supervisord runs and watches over